Prepare for Your Pet Partners Team Evaluation

 Read your way down.

 Thank you to all who have contributed to making this webpage a success in helping handlers and their animals become registered Pet Partners therapy animal teams serving their communities.

 Your comments and suggests are always welcome!

 Volunteering at an Evaluation

 This video provides a demonstration of a Pet Partners evaluation and will give you an idea of how an evaluation is conducted.
-Total playtime is 16 minutes.
+Total playtime for segments 1 through 22 is 16 minutes, and segments 23 through 27 for small dogs and cats take another 5 minutes.

 A great way to learn about the evaluation is to volunteer at one.
 As you see in the video, volunteers play the role of clients being visited by a team.

 If I asked you to walk across a room, would it make you nervous?
 Of course not.
 And if you practice the exercises of the evaluation, they won't make you and your animal nervous, either.

 Here's a mistake often seen in Stay in Place: